Talking to a colleague today, we both came upon an interesting legal question: is a social media hashtag a trademark that one can register?

 The decision seems to directly conflict with the USPTO rules and pose an interesting, and possibly costly, conundrum for businesses.
 This decision seemingly invalidates the USPTO rules on hashtags without even addressing the rules themselves.
 Those owners that have successfully registered hashtags may be once again in danger of losing the investment in goodwill that the registration provided.
 It remains to be seen what other courts will do when faced with the same or similar issue.

 For now, the International Trademark association recommends that businesses take steps to protect their brands on social media, including consider registering “only the underlying word or phrase without the hash symbol or the term ‘hashtag'” to clarify its functions as a source identifier.
 Another tip to follow is to not include any trade name or primary brand in a hashtag so you avoid the “trap” used in the Ekouzian case.

-We here at IPG will be monitoring developments in this area of the law with great interest.
+We here at Hayes & Simon shall be monitoring developments in this area of the law with great interest.